MileHacker Logo

 Cultural & Historical Context

 Moradabad's cuisine is deeply rooted in North Indian and Mughlai traditions.
 The city's history, influenced by the Mughal empire, saw the arrival of a sophisticated style of cooking.
 This style highlights rich, aromatic gravies, slow-cooked meats, and polished bread preparations.
-Dairy products and a complex array of spices are central to this gastronomic legacy.
+Milk products and a complex array of spices are central to this gastronomic legacy.

 Dining Customs & Etiquette